AnnaGubareva/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/manipulate-report-elements/arrange-report-controls.md

 		To hide the grid, disable the **Grid Lines** option in the toolbar's **View** tab or set a report's **Draw the Grid** property to **false**.

 		![](../../../../../images/eurd-win-toolbar-show-grid-lines.png)

-		> [!NOTE]
-		> Use the **Report Unit** property to select the [measurement units](../../configure-design-settings/change-a-report's-measurement-units.md) applied to the grid size.

 		Relocating a report control with the mouse or ARROW keys automatically aligns the control to the nearest grid cell.

 		You can use the **Align to Grid** toolbar button or context menu item to align the selected controls to the grid's cells.

 		![](../../../../../images/eurd-win-align-to-grid-context-menu-item.png)

-		You can temporarily ignore snapping to the grid when you move and resize controls.
-To do this, hold down ALT if you use the mouse and CTRL if you use the keyboard.
+		You can temporarily ignore snapping when you move and resize controls:
+		* hold down ALT if you move or resize controls using the mouse;
+		* hold down CTRL if you move or resize controls using the keyboard.

 	* **Snap Lines**